|

 they may include various interior organizers and other enhancements.

-- Custom manufactured cabinets are built to your specifications.
+Custom manufactured cabinets are

-Here, you may select from a wide range of hardwoods, laminates, and
+built to your specifications.
+Here, you may select from a wide

-veneers.
-At the high end, finishes are multi-step and hand-rubbed,
+finishes are multi-step and hand-rubbed, with a baked-on conversion

-with a baked-on conversion varnish finish.
-Heights, widths, and
+varnish finish.
+Heights, widths, and depths are all readily

-depths are all readily customizable to meet your exact specifications;
+customizable to meet your exact specifications; design options are

-design options are virtually unlimited.
-Sliding shelves, pull-out
+virtually unlimited.
+Sliding shelves, pull-out pantries, lazy

 available.
-You can also expect to work with trained
+You can also expect to work with trained kitchen

-kitchen designers who will help you through the selection process.
+designers who will help you through the selection process.

-- Traditionally, some kitchen cabinets were built at the job site by
+- Traditionally, some kitchen cabinets were built at the job site by a

-a carpenter or cabinetmaker.
+carpenter or cabinetmaker.
 The woods typically used were medium

 hardwoods, such as birch or ash, rather than furniture grade woods such